IHE/RAD.IRA/input/pagecontent/volume-1.md

 In some situations, the Hub may initiate the `syncerro` events:
 - It receives a `4xx` or `5xx` error from a Subscriber.
-- It detected a Subscriber is not available (via missing heartbeat events) or websocket connection is dropped.
+- It detected a Subscriber is not available (using missing heartbeat events) or websocket connection is dropped.

 <div>
 {%include syncerror.svg%}